Brennall/HFH-SRD/Chapter07.md

 +4		 Stalwart

 ### Rebellious means that the domain is revolting against their ruler.
 There is no population growth, and an extra 4d10 families per thousand are lost to illness, casualties, and emigration each month.
 Tax, land, and service income drop to zero.
 The able-bodied men (one per peasant family) become bandits, and begin to attack officials, trade caravans, troops, and travelers in the domain.
 If these bandits are slain, the population of the domain is reduced accordingly.
-For every 200 peasant families in the domain, there is a cumulative 10% chance of a village hero (4th - 7th level fighter) emerging to challenge the character’s rule.
+For every 200 peasant families in the domain, there is a cumulative 10% chance of a village hero (4th - 7th level fighter) emerging to challenge the character's rule.

-Defiant means that the domain’s inhabitants have become violently unhappy with their ruler.
+Defiant means that the domain's inhabitants have become violently unhappy with their ruler.
 This unhappiness manifests in banditry, tax evasion, and disloyalty.
 An extra 3d10 families per thousand are lost to illness, casualties, and emigration each month.
 Tax, land and service income is reduced to half.
 One able-bodied man per two peasant families becomes a bandit, as above.

 Turbulent means that the domain is in a state of dissatisfaction and unrest.
 An extra 2d10 families per thousand are lost to illness, casualties, and emigration each month.
 Tax, land, and service income is reduced by one quarter (rounded down).
 One able-bodied man per five peasant families becomes as a bandit, as above.

-Demoralized means that the domain’s populace sees their ruler as worse than average.
+Demoralized means that the domain's populace sees their ruler as worse than average.
 An extra 1d10 families per thousand are lost to illness, casualties, and immigration each month.

-Apathetic means that the domain’s populace sees their ruler as just another petty noble.
+Apathetic means that the domain's populace sees their ruler as just another petty noble.
 They work the land, pay their taxes, and do their duty, but have no special love for their ruler.

-Loyal means that the domain’s ruler is respected and popular with his subjects.
+Loyal means that the domain's ruler is respected and popular with his subjects.
 Spies and thieves operating against the domain suffer a -1 penalty to their proficiency throws (see Hijinks, below).
 The population grows by an extra 1d10 families per thousand each month.

-Dedicated means that the domain’s populace has been inspired to strong loyalist sentiment by their ruler.
+Dedicated means that the domain's populace has been inspired to strong loyalist sentiment by their ruler.
 Spies and thieves operating against the domain suffer a -2 penalty to their proficiency throws.
 The population grows by an extra 2d10 families per thousand each month.

-Steadfast means that the domain’s inhabitants hail their ruler as great leader deserving of strident support.
+Steadfast means that the domain's inhabitants hail their ruler as great leader deserving of strident support.
 The population grows by an extra 3d10 families per thousand each month.
 Spies and thieves operating against the domain suffer a -3 penalty to their proficiency throws.
 Service income is increased by 1gp per peasant family.

-Stalwart means that the domain’s populace acclaims their ruler as a beloved and righteous sovereign.
+Stalwart means that the domain's populace acclaims their ruler as a beloved and righteous sovereign.
 The population grows by an extra 4d10 families per thousand each month.
 Spies and thieves operating against the domain suffer a -4 penalty to their proficiency throws.
 Land and service income are increased by 1gp per peasant family each.

-Every season (three month interval), the Judge will roll 2d6 on the Domain Morale table, applying any relevant adjustments to the roll, to determine whether the domain’s morale has changed as a result of recent events.
+Every season (three month interval), the Judge will roll 2d6 on the Domain Morale table, applying any relevant adjustments to the roll, to determine whether the domain's morale has changed as a result of recent events.

 ### Domain Morale